freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/personal-library.md

         throw new Error(err.responseText || err.message);
       }
     }"
-  - text: I can send a <b>delete</b> request to /api/books to delete all books in the database.
-Returned will be '<code>'complete delete successful</code>' if successful.
+  - text: You can send a <b>DELETE</b> request to <code>/api/books</code> to delete all books in the database.
+The returned response will be the string <code>'complete delete successful</code> if successful.
     testString: "async getUserInput => {
        try {
         const deleteAll = await $.ajax({ url: getUserInput('url') + '/api/books', type: 'DELETE' });